s3cur3/more-testing-fewer-tests/README.md

-# more-testing-fewer-tests
+# More Testing, Fewer Tests

-Code samples to accompany my ElixirConf 2024 talk
+This is the code that accompanies my [ElixirConf 2024 talk](https://2024.elixirconf.com), "More Testing, Fewer Tests."